Direct to consumer brands are taking over the world.

 The Sill started with a cool idea that houseplants could be delivered to your doorstep… Just like you’d order a pizza!

 This brand allows you to give the gift of green or to enjoy houseplants yourself.
 Each plant comes with care instructions, and if you need further assistance, you can also call up Sill’s customer service.
-This brand provides incredible customer experience within a pretty niche industry.
+This brand provides an incredible customer experience within a pretty niche industry.

 Stay Home Club